Internet Comments - Freedom of Speech or Freedom to Abuse and Subvert Free Speech?

 - 'restrain the audacity of many a poisonous tongue.'

 It is known that the more anonymous an individual can be, the more they are likely to ignore social norms, resulting in more abusive, violent attitudes.
 There's even a name for the phenomenon in psychology - it's called 'deindividuation'.
 And in 1985, a deindividuation study by psychologist David Dodd showed that as many as 36% of people - when freed by anonymity from the repercussions of their actions - were likely to act in a more anti-social manner than normal.
-On the Internet anonymous commenters believe they can get away with anything .
+On the Internet anonymous commenters begin to believe they can get away with anything .

 So What Is the Problem with Internet Comments